Agatha Christie: Murder on the Orient Express: Plot

+firing if they don’t come out, they don’t and the shooting begins.
+When the shooting stops, two unknown men come out and surrender.

-The story shifts 10 years later to November 1934.
+The story shifts 10 years later to 1934.
 Antoinette Marceau begins her adventure in Sirkeci Terminal, Istanbul, where she becomes acquainted with Poirot, whom she admires, as well as the other characters who later accompany her aboard the Orient Express.
-Soon after the train departs Istanbul, its passage is blocked by an avalanche, stopping it.
+Soon after the train departs Istanbul for Paris and makes a brief stop in Belgrade then the passage is blocked by an avalanche stopping it between Vinkovci and Brod.
 The sudden stop causes Poirot to fall out of his bunk and sprain his ankle, rendering him bed-ridden.
 Soon after, Ratchett is found murdered, with twelve possible suspects to the murder, and the investigation begins.
 Marceau is challenged by Poirot to find the solution to the murder and do the legwork by gathering clues.
 Marceau splits her time between seeing to the duties of the train (such as helping to fix the heat in the engine), interviewing passengers about the murder, and examining the train and surrounding area for clues.
 She travels to several additional locations that Poirot does not travel to in the book, such as the engine, the baggage car, and an old shack outside of the snowed-in train.
 Additionally, a sabotaged ham radio is in one of the compartments which, when repaired, allows Antoinette to contact Barnaby Lewes, a young friend of Poirot's, and ask him to research the passengers.

 Ratchett is eventually revealed to be Cassetti, the criminal mastermind behind the Daisy Armstrong kidnapping.
 Each of the passengers on the train as well as the conductor are connected in some way to the Armstrong family, each with a motive for murder.
 Additionally, each person had an alibi corroborated by other passengers.

 When Marceau believes she has solved the murder, Poirot gathers the passengers and poses a series of questions to Marceau about the clues found.
 Three possible solutions to Ratchett's death emerge.
 In the first, Poirot suggests that an assassin may have come aboard the train during the night, killed Cassetti, and then escaped the train, which is supported by evidence such as a bloodied stiletto with fingerprints that do not match anyone on the train.
 The second solution pieces together a number of clues showing that all of the train's passengers and the conductor, Pierre Michel, are responsible for the murder, to which they confess.